 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Read the Transderm Scop (scopolamine) Side Effects Center for a complete guide to possible side effects

-PRECAUTIONS: Before using scopolamine, tell your doctor or pharmacist if you are allergic to it; or to other belladonna alkaloids (e.g., atropine); or if you have any other allergies.
-This product may contain inactive ingredients (such as adhesives), which can cause allergic reactions or other problems.
+PRECAUTIONS: Before using scopolamine, tell your doctor or pharmacist if you are allergic to it; or to other belladonna alkaloids (such as atropine); or if you have any other allergies.
+This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-The elderly may be more sensitive to the effects of this drug, especially dizziness/drowsiness.
+Older adults may be more sensitive to the side effects of this drug, especially dizziness and drowsiness.

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.